bancorprotocol/docs/ethereum-contracts/ethereum-api-reference/converter/standardpoolconverter.md

 can only be called if the converter has an ETH reserve

-## Function `withdrawETH(address payable _to)` {#StandardPoolConverter-withdrawETH-address-payable-}

-withdraws ether

-can only be called by the owner if the converter is inactive or by upgrader contract

-can only be called after the upgrader contract has accepted the ownership of this contract

-can only be called if the converter has an ETH reserve

-## Parameters:

-- `_to`:  address to send the ETH to

 ## Function `isV28OrHigher() → bool` {#StandardPoolConverter-isV28OrHigher--}

 checks whether or not the converter version is 28 or higher